How Does Life Insurance Protect My Family?

 Choosing a Beneficiary

 In order to protect your family with life insurance, you’ll want to make sure you’re choosing the appropriate beneficiary.
 Typically, a beneficiary is the spouse or partner of the policy holder, but, especially in the case of the elderly, many choose their children as the beneficiary.
 Think about who will be responsible for your debts, state estate taxes, mortgage, nursing home, etc. when choosing a beneficiary.
 Learn more about choosing a life insurance beneficiary.

-Take a look at American Family Life Insurance coverages to learn more about our permanent and temporary coverages.
+Take a look at life insurance from American Family Life Insurance Company to learn more about our coverages.
 Your agent is a great resource to answer any questions and help you customize coverage to fit your needs.
 It’s about protecting those who matter most.